theconsummate/document-cosine-distance/README.md

 Download from http://hlt.isti.cnr.it/wordembeddings/glove_wiki_window10_size300_iteration50.tar.gz and then copy the extracted files into data folder

 ### Create GoogleAPI keys
-#### Create an API key
+#### Create a Developer API key
-Go to https://developers.google.com/custom-search/json-api/v1/overview and 'Get a Key' button in the API key section.
+Go to https://developers.google.com/custom-search/json-api/v1/overview and click on 'Get a Key' button in the API key section.
 Follow the steps along.

 #### Custom Search engine key
 Go to https://cse.google.com/cse/ and create a key.
-In the 'sites to search field', add
+In the 'sites to search field', add the following domains:

 ```
 *.com